ggogel/seafile-containerized/README.md

     ```
 ## Advanced Configuration and Troubleshooting

 For advanced configuration and troubleshooting see the [Wiki](https://github.com/ggogel/seafile-containerized/wiki).
+If you encounter a bug or have a feature request, please feel free to open an issue.

+This project supports only Compose Specification-compatible tools such as `docker compose`, `podman compose`, and `nerdctl compose`, as well as Kubernetes.
+Deployment methods that do not fully comply with these standards, such as `podman quadlet` or `podman play`, are not supported.
+Currently, these tools run all containers in the same pod, which creates an entirely different networking structure.
+Please avoid opening issues related to them.